krishnakumar-m/array-sql-filter/README.md

 Inclusion of the library adds where(), select() and orderBy() capabilities to object arrays.

 1. where() - Accepts SQL query string as parameter.
 Simulates SQL WHERE clause.
+Handles all expressions including BETWEEN and IN clauses.
+Scalars and Aggregate functions are not supported yet.

 2. select() - Simulates SQL SELECT.